mcguffieCZ/stuff/_posts/Memsource notes.md

 ## Projects page

-- Need separation as to what is procedure and what is description.
+- Need separation as to what is procedure and what is concept.
+- Perhaps break up the page for user roles (apply to whole doc set) i.e.: "I am a translator and I need to..."
+"I administrate translators and I need..."
 - Need separation for 'notes'.
 - Consistency in external references 'consult', 'see', 'for more details'.
 - Stronger use of imperative.